zeisss/github-deploy-agent/README.md

 In my case I use [wercker](https://wercker.com) to create a deployment object in the repository.

+On startup the agent looks for the latest deployment object, and deploys it, if no success message has been created yet.

-The agent periodically polls this repository and looks for the latest deployment.
+The agent then periodically polls the repository and grabs the latest deployment.
-If a newer than previously deployed exists, it starts deploying it.
+If it is newer than the previously deployed one, it starts deploying the new one.

  * It creates a deployment status `pending`.
  * A `pre_task` is fired, if available.